Moth-Fried-Games/moth-kaijuice/README.md

 The Wildcard "Feeling Chemistry" is used here by combining chemicals to improve your Kaiju.

+Ovani Sound provided Audio cannot be included in the repository due to licensing and will only be included in published builds.

 Builds on Itch.io https://mothfriedgames.itch.io/moth-kaijuice

 ## Credits